 In a new twist, the UK drug regulatory authority has approved the use of molnupiravir for treating COVID-19, making the country the first country to do so.
-The antiviral pill now branded Lagevrio will be given twice every day to highly vulnerable people diagnosed with coronavirus disease.
-Infected persons will begin treatment with this drug within five days upon showing symptoms.
+The antiviral pill now branded Lagevrio will be given twice daily to highly vulnerable people with coronavirus disease.
+Infected persons will begin treatment within five days upon showing symptoms.

 The UK has already ordered 480,000 courses of Lagevrio to help fight the disease and reduce the mortality rate amid a surge in COVID cases.
-It intends to request more courses in the coming months after concluding a national study seeking to collect more efficacy data.
+It intends to request more courses in the coming months after concluding a national study for collecting more efficacy data.